COMMUNITY BENEFITS

 Can the Airport restrict military helicopters from operating at Big Bear?

-No. We support the military and their training missions into our high altitude airport.
+No. We support the military and their training missions into our high-altitude airport.
 Federal Grant Assurances require that we keep the airport available for public use.
 This includes the military.

 How many takeoffs and landings does the Big Bear Airport have each year?